2024 Full Reunion Weekend Schedule

 Space limited to 25 people - arrive early to ensure your spot.

-MILHAM PLANETARIUM, HOPKINS OBSERVATORY7:30PM*
+MILHAM PLANETARIUM, HOPKINS OBSERVATORY

 Capture the Flag (Ages 10+)